jianchang512/pyvideotrans/README_ENG.md

-9. Dubbing speed: Enter a number between -90 and +90.
+10. Dubbing speed: Enter a number between -90 and +90.
 The length of the same sentence varies under different language synthesizations.
 Therefore, the dubbing may not be synchronized with the subtitles.
 Adjust the speed here, where negative numbers indicate slowing down and positive numbers indicate speeding up.
-10. Auto acceleration: If the duration of the translated speech is longer than the original duration and you checked here, the segment will be forced to be accelerated to reduce the length.
+11. Auto acceleration: If the duration of the translated speech is longer than the original duration and you checked here, the segment will be forced to be accelerated to reduce the length.
-11. Remove background music: if checked to attempt to remove background music for more accurate results.
 12. Silent segments: Enter a number between 100 and 2000, representing milliseconds.
 The default is 500, which means segments with silences equal to or longer than 500ms will be used as the basis for splitting the speech.
 13. Click "Start", he execution will proceed, and the current progress will be displayed on the right.
 The subtitles will be displayed in the white text box at the bottom.